First Time User? Enroll now.

 Vascular malformations are distinguished from vascular tumors by their low cell turnover and lack of invasiveness.
 They tend to grow in proportion to the child and are generally stable in adulthood.
 Nonetheless, endothelial cells isolated from vascular malformations have been found in vitro to have some tumor-like behaviors, such as increased growth, migration, and resistance to apoptosis.

 In the International Society for the Study of Vascular Anomalies (ISSVA) classification, vascular malformations are subdivided according to vessel type.
 High-flow lesions, arteriovenous malformations are the most aggressive type, but they are relatively rare.
 Low-flow lesions may be venous, lymphatic, or mixed.
 The symptoms in patients with low-flow malformations most often relate to the bulk of the lesion, episodic thrombosis, or bleeding, which causes pain.
 In patients with large lesions, there is a risk of pulmonary embolism.
 Capillary malformations include port-wine stains and a number of less common lesions.
-Treatment for patients with both high-flow and low-flow malformations is usually either surgery, endovascular intervention, or some combination of the two; ideally, a multidisciplinary vascular anomalies team is involved in the treatment of patients.
+Treatment for patients with both high-flow and low-flow malformations is usually either surgery, endovascular intervention, or some combination of the two; ideally, a multidisciplinary vascular anomalies team is involved in the treatment of these patients.
 Only a low level of evidence supports the choice of treatment between these options, and the recurrence rates for large lesions are relatively high.

 Patients with low-flow malformations are the most likely to present for oncological treatment; this will normally occur after conventional treatments have failed.
 Approximately one-third to one-half of venous malformations result from somatic or, rarely, germline mutations in the TEK (or TIE2) gene.
 Another one-third of venous malformations, and nearly all lymphatic malformations, are caused by somatic mutations in PIK3CA.
 In most cases, PIK3CA mutations are identical to canonical cancer mutations.
 Lesions harboring PIK3CA mutations are frequently associated with overgrowth of adjacent tissues, as seen in patients with Klippel-Trénaunay syndrome.
 Sirolimus has been used to target the phosphatidylinositol 3-kinase (PI3K) pathway in low-flow malformations, leading to symptomatic improvement in many patients.
 It is unclear whether treatment reduces the size of lesions because there is usually considerable fluctuation in size, and treatment generally begins when lesions are enlarged.
 The use of sirolimus in venous and lymphatic malformations is supported by level 3 evidence (case series or other observational study designs).[8,9] Both PIK3CA- and TEK-mutated lesions appear to respond equally to treatment with sirolimus.
 Phase III clinical trials are under way (e.g., NCT02638389 and NCT03987152).
 A 2018 study reported promising level 3 evidence for the use of the PI3K inhibitor BYL719 to treat patients who have lesions with a PIK3CA mutation.